FoxpayDocs

 • `paymentUrl` is the buyer redirect target for hosted checkout.

-• `redirectUrl` and `sessionUrl` are returned for direct provider handoff such as Calytics OBT.
+• `redirectUrl`, `sessionUrl`, and `paymentUrl` are returned for direct provider handoff such as Calytics OBT.

 • `status: pending` is normal immediately after initialization and does not mean payment completion.